terraform-ibm-modules/terraform-ibm-event-streams/examples/complete/README.md

-# Complete example with key protect and secret manager
+# Complete example with key protect

 An end-to-end example that creates an event streams instance with key protect.
 This example uses the IBM Cloud terraform provider to: